The Difference between the New York Sightseeing Flex Pass and the Go New York Explorer Pass

 How do the Passes work?

 The New York Sightseeing Flex Pass and the New York Explorer Pass work in the same way.
-You buy the Flex Pass for 3, 4, 5, 6, 7, 10 or 12 attractions or the Explorer Pass for 2, 3, 4, 5, 7 or 10 attractions.
-With both passes you have 30 days to visit the attractions you choose.
-You can decide which attractions you want to visit on the spot.
-After purchase, you receive a voucher per email.
-On the voucher is a QR-code, which is your pass.
-You can show the pass on your phone, or print it out.
-The Sightseeing Pass voucher can also be exchanged for a physical pass in New York, or sent to your home.
+You buy the Flex Pass for 2, 3, 4, 5, 6, 7, 10 or 12 attractions or the Explorer Pass for 2, 3, 4, 5, 6, 7 or 10 attractions.
+After purchase, you have at least 12 months to activate the Flex Pass or the Explorer Pass.

 Which Pass Should I Choose?